Superintendent Reflects on Value of TCU

 “There is not a week that goes by that I don’t think about how fortunate I was to be in the School of Education at TCU,” Chadwell said.
 “I couldn’t do what I am doing now without what I learned and experienced in my programs.”

 Learning to Lead

 Chadwell is a big believer in preparing students to be leaders.
-He says TCU helped him find his voice, and facilitated his desire to study abroad in Germany instead of making him fit into a predetermined plan.
+He said TCU helped him find his voice, and facilitated his desire to study abroad in Germany instead of making him fit into a predetermined plan.

-He says his experiences at TCU and in local schools prepared him for the challenges of leading a district and facilitating organizational change.
+He said his experiences at TCU and in local schools prepared him for the challenges of leading a district and facilitating organizational change.
 His current focus is EMS ISD’s Strategic Plan, Aspire 2022, and bringing the school community together.
-Despite earning many accolades, he says working on the plan is a career high because it’s not about him.
+Despite earning many accolades, he said working on the plan is a career high because it’s not about him.
 After serving as a teacher, coach, principal, executive director for instruction and deputy superintendent, he still identifies as a teacher with administrative responsibilities.

 The Art of Teaching

 He looks for four “R” qualities in teachers: rigor, relationships, relevance and relentless resolve.
-He says those who know their craft, can build relationships, make connections to what’s relevant for students, and never quit make the best teachers.
+He said those who know their craft, can build relationships, make connections to what’s relevant for students, and never quit make the best teachers.
 He hopes there is an increased focus on quality teacher preparation.

 “The job is very hard.
-Education students need to struggle with concepts and ideas and learn to teach their personality, not replicate others,” he says.
+Education students need to struggle with concepts and ideas and learn to teach their personality, not replicate others,” he said.
 “The art and science of being a teacher is not done quickly.”